 Have regular, frank audits of your game and identify how you can improve.
-Lots of players find it easier to video their performances and watch them back.
+Lots of young players find it easier to video their performances and watch them back.
 Alternatively, get your idols up on the TV and learn from the best.

 Are you too one footed?
 Is your first touch not up to scratch?
 Do you need an extra trick up your sleeve for getting around the full-back?
 No one player has it all, so keep learning and improving to give your self the best shot of making it.

 A video resource packed full of new skills to learn...

 If one facet of the beautiful game has changed more than any of the last few decades, it's diet, fitness and nutrition.
 As mentioned above, the correct diet and training plan can bring you to peak condition for performing; but it also plays a significant role in recovery.

 The less time you spend aching weary bones and nursing niggly injuries after a game, the more time you have to prepare for your next game and nail another performance.
 Inadequate recovery between matches actually reduces your performance over time, so getting the cycle of train, play, recovery is imperative to becoming a better player.

 Eat, drink and sleep well and ease yourself back into physical activity.
 Doing so will repair your muscles quicker and ensure you don't suffer from burnout.

 Recovery also means mental regeneration.
 Don't take a poor performance or last minute defeat to heart.
 Analyse and assess it in a rationale manner, using it as motivation to bounce back and be better next time.

 More expert guides on how to prepare yourself for the big game...